Port de Balès: Cycling racing

 The Tour de France crossed the col for the first time in 2007 on stage 15.
 This stage was selected for the 2007 L'Étape du Tour, in which amateur and club riders ride over a full stage of the tour.
 During the 2010 Tour de France it was the scene of arguably one of the defining moments of the race, when Contador (Astana) attacked then race leader Andy Schleck on the climb when the latter had a mechanical problem with his chain.
 Contador continued his attack, took over the yellow jersey and won 39 seconds, ironically the exact amount of advantage he had in Paris when he won the Tour.
 Contador later had this win revoked, and Schleck is now officially listed as the winner of the 2010 Tour de France.

 Details of climb

 Starting from Mauléon-Barousse, the climb is 18.9 km long.
-Over this distance, the climb is 1185 m at an average gradient of 6.3%, with the steepest sections at over 11%.
+Over this distance, the climb is 1185 m at an average gradient of 6.3%, with the steepest sections at 14%.

 Starting from Bagnères-de-Luchon, the climb is 19.7 km long.
 Over this distance, the climb is 1125 m at an average gradient of 5.7%, but with several sections over 11%.
 At its southern end, the climb starts on the foot of the climb to the Col de Peyresourde which has been used many times in the Tour de France.